 The ultimate watch gift guide for a watch lover

 • A new strap.
 Changing a strap is probably the most cost-effective way to get a new watch.
 It’s amazing to see how our perception of a watch can totally change with just a new strap.
 Some watches are pretty versatile and look amazingly well with different straps such as the Omega Speedmaster that will be equally gorgeous on steel bracelet, leather strap or even nato strap.
 Panerai is also famous for their large variety of straps and the ease of changing them.
-If you are looking for some nice, hand crafted straps, we would suggest having a look at Crown & Buckle for the variety of their straps and the quality of the production.
-Recently, we also launched our own handmade watch straps, you should have a look!
+This year, we also launched our own handmade watch straps, you should have a look!

 Are you a Paneristi?
 If so, we recommend you have a look at Toshi Straps, they are all hand made as well and look amazing, we had to include them in this watch gift guide !